mboecker/edcert/README.md

 // the certificate is valid given the master public key assert_eq!(true, cert.is_valid(&mpk).is_ok());

+// but wait! if we want to validate more than one certificate with the same
+// public key, which is more than likely, we can use this let cv = CertificateVerificator::new(&mpk);

+// now we use the CV to validate certificates assert_eq!(true, cv.is_valid(&cert));

 // now we sign data with it
 let data = [1; 42];